Understanding ACL Tear: Why It Happens And What To Do Next

 Common Triggers For Knee Ligament Problems

 Several factors contribute to ACL tears, often involving movements that place excessive stress on the knee.
-Understanding these triggers can help reduce injury risk.
-Common causes include:
+Recognizing these common triggers can help reduce the chance of injury.

 Falls